LoyolaChicagoCSClassroom/c-bootcamp-Isafarii/README.md

    ```

 ### Progress Updates
-- **Adding Variable and Condition Support **: Recently added variable support, and made progress 3/15 commit to implement the conditions.
-Test cases are still being worked on.
+- **Adding Variable and Condition Support**: Recently added variable support, and made progress 3/15 commit to implement the conditions.

+- 3/16: Added Test Cases, fixed bugs in main and other small adjustments